-Response: The length, width, and shape of blocks have been designed to accommodate the development established by the Frog Pond West Master Plan and to comply with the standards of Section 4.177.
-These standards are addressed in Section V.I of this narrative.
+Response: The length, width, and shape of blocks have been designed in substantial conformance with the Frog Pond West Master Plan and to comply with the standards of Section 4.177.
+These standards are addressed in section V of this narrative.
 The site is located within the RN zone and is also subject to the block, access, and connectivity standards of Section 4.127(.10).
-Those standards are addressed in Section IV.C of this narrative.
+Those standards are addressed in Section IV.E of this narrative.
 These standards are met.